-What is the applicable procedure for service of extrajudicial and judicial documents to a foreign state?
+33 What is the applicable procedure for service of extrajudicial and judicial documents to a foreign state?

-In line with the theory of limited sovereignty, Austria distinguishes between acts of state that are governed by private law (acta iure gestionis) and acts through which states exercise state power (acta iure imperii).
-In the latter case, statutory law stipulates that the relevant documents must be served to the foreign state through the Federal Ministry for Europe, Integration and Foreign Affairs.
+In line with the theory of limited sovereignty, Austria distinguishes between acts of state which are governed by private law (acta iure gestionis) and acts through which states exercise state power (acta iure imperii).
+In the latter case, statutory law stipulates that the relevant documents must be served to the foreign state through the Federal Ministry for European and International Affairs.
 Domestic statutory law, of course, only applies provided that the subject matter is not regulated in an international treaty between the two states.

 In general, the relevant state's embassy in Austria is not the right point of delivery.
-However, it may accept the service of a particular document and forward it to the state addressee.
-With unopposed acceptance by the state, the document is then regarded as being validly delivered.
+It may, however, accept the service of a particular document and forward it to the state addressee.
+With unopposed acceptance by the state, the document is then regarded as validly delivered.